aashishyadavally/rubrix/README.md

 # AI Based Visual Search Engine

 ## Project Description
-This project uses a combined similarity search based on criteria such as objects, captions for an image to retrieve relevant images.
+This project uses a combined similarity search based on criteria such as objects within an image, and text captions for an image to retrieve relevant images.

 ## Getting Started
 This section describes the preqrequisites, and contains instructions, to get the project up and running.